• Home

 How long does it take to fly from London to Paris?

-In Paris, flights to and from London land in one of its three major airports, Charles de Gaulle, Orly, or Paris Beauvais.
+In Paris, flights from London typically arrive at Charles de Gaulle, Orly, or Beauvais.

 Where to book flight tickets?

-It is also the easiest way to travel with pets between the UK and France.
-However, you must have all the proper documentation, microchipping, and vaccinations for each pet to be allowed entry.
-You can see the pet requirements here.
+It’s also the easiest way to travel with pets between the UK and France.
+Pets must have the correct documentation, microchipping, and vaccinations.
+You can check the current pet requirements here.

 Can I drive across the Channel Tunnel?